UCLALibrary/research-tips/_posts/2010-01-11-integrating-citations.markdown

        <div class="collapsible-body">
        <div class="intro"><b>Example:</b></div>
        <div class="col s12 m5;m8"><p class="two"> <markgreen>Some view cities as the storehouse of culture and creativity, and propose that urbanization is a consequence of the attractiveness of these social benefits</markgreen> (<markyellow>Mumford, 1961</markyellow>). </p></div>
        <div><p>  Often times you do not need to directly quote a source to convey their conclusions or arguments, rather you can paraphrase the main point of a paper and provide an in-text citation.
 A benefit of using this strategy is that you can offer support for a claim without using a whole paragraph to introduce and frame a quote.
-You should make sure that you fully understand the paper's argument and that you are folliwing university guidelines citation before attempting to paraphrase something from a paper.
+You should make sure that you fully understand the paper's argument and that you are following university guidelines on citation before attempting to paraphrase something from a paper.
 For aditional resources on paraphrasing click <a href="http://guides.library.ucla.edu/bruin-success/3-11" target="_blank">here</a>.</p></div>
       </div>
     </li>